JuliaDiff/ChainRules.jl/docs/src/index.md

 ##### Less formally

  - The **pushforward** takes a wiggle in the _input space_, and tells what wobble you would create in the output space, by passing it through the function.
- - The **pullback** takes wobblyness information with respect to the function's output, and tells the equivalent wobblyness with repect to the functions input.
+ - The **pullback** takes wobbliness information with respect to the function's output, and tells the equivalent wobbliness with respect to the functions input.

 ##### More formally
 The **pushforward** of ``f`` takes the _sensitivity_ of the input of ``f`` to a quantity, and gives the _sensitivity_ of the output of ``f`` to that quantity
 The **pullback** of ``f`` takes the _sensitivity_ of a quantity to the output of ``f``, and gives the _sensitivity_ of that quantity to the input of ``f``.

 #### Math
-This is all a bit simplied by talking in 1D.
+This is all a bit simplified by talking in 1D.

 ##### Lighter Math
 For a chain of expressions: